Boima12/BoimaWebTemplate1/README.md

 - root folder name
 - go into react/, change the react folder name to <newProjectName>
 - go into react/<newProjectName>, modify package.json and package-lock.json the "BoimaWebTemplate1" to <newProjectName> BUT LOWERCASE

 6. (optional) remove git by deleting the .git folder, then the app no longer a Git repo.

-6. (optional) remove git by deleting the .git folder, then the app no longer a Git repo.
 You can also delete this README.md too.